ubc-systopia/velosiraptor/doc/language.md

 ## Configurable Segments

 The configurable segment is an abstract, internal base unit.
+It basically defines a templated way how it translates addresses: If the address falls within the size and matches the flags or properties, then it translates it as `inaddr + base`.
+The wholes (or methods to be provided)
+are:

+ 1. get_base: obtains the base address of the segment from the state
+ 2. get_size: obtains the size of the segement from the state
+ 3. match_flags: checks whether the access flags of the request permit the translation.

+Conceptually, the abstract segment provides the following *abstract* unit definition:

 ```
 abstract unit Segment {